taskspec/spec/README.md

 - Configuration files

 ### 4. **Graceful Degradation**
-A todo.spec annotation is still a valid, readable TODO even in tools that don't understand the format.
+A taskspec annotation is still a valid, readable TODO even in tools that don't understand the format.
 The metadata enhances but doesn't obscure.

 ### 5. **Optional Everything**
 Every metadata field is optional.
 A simple `// TODO: Fix bug` is valid.
 Metadata can be added incrementally as needed.